Hemendra-DCVS/Employee_Review_System/README.md

 - Employee View
     For employees, ERS provides a simplified view with essential features.
 They can access a list of pending performance reviews that require their feedback, making it easy to provide timely input.
 Employees can also view the details of ongoing reviews and submit feedback, facilitating a collaborative feedback process.

-#### Prerequisites
-- Node.js and npm installed
-- MongoDB installed and running
-- Git (for cloning the repository)

 ##### Getting Started : Installation

+To run the Issue Tracker locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/employee-review-system.git
+Clone the repository: git clone <https://github.com/Hemendra-DCVS/Employee_Review_System.git>

 Navigate to the project directory: cd employee-review-system